ZakariasLaws/RAID-Web-API/README.md

 Predictor and Target, s=Source, p=Predictor and t=Target.

-In order for the connection to work, ssh keys **MUST** have been exchanged between the host running the web API and the remote device.
+In order for the connection to work, ssh keys **MUST** have been exchanged between the host running the web GUI and the remote device.
 In the backend, a ssh connection will be setup to the device and it will use the ssh keys located in the `~/.ssh` folder.
 Follow this guide to setup and copy the appropriate key to the remote device: [https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)